adityasolanki205/German-Credit-Using-Flask/README.md

-# Supervised Learning for German Credit Data
+# Supervised Learning on German Credit Data

-This is a **Supervised Learning Project for German Credit Data**.
+This is a **Supervised Learning Project on German Credit Data**.
 In this repository a complete process of Supervised Learning is explained.
 Here are the steps followed to perform this analysis :

-1. **Data Loading
+1. **Data Loading**
 2. **Data Exploration**
 3. **Data Preprocessing**
 4. **Model Selection**
-5. **Model Selection**
+5. **Model Evaluation**
 6. **Conclusion**